 Many people can kneel without any discomfort once they have fully recovered from a knee replacement but others may find it uncomfortable to do so.
 As time passes you should find it easier to kneel.
 Using a pillow, a cushion or knee pads can make kneeling more comfortable.

-Some people avoid kneeling after knee replacement surgery as they have the misconception or uncertainty that it may be harmful to their knee following knee surgery.
+Some people avoid kneeling after their surgery as they have the misconception or uncertainty that it may be harmful to their knee following knee surgery.
 You should talk through any worries you have about your knee replacement in detail with your knee surgeon.

 How long will it take to recover from a knee replacement?

-At Ramsay, we are very conscious that a speedy recovery is important after knee replacement surgery.
+At Ramsay, we are very conscious that a speedy recovery is important after the procedure.
 Aftercare is a valuable part of our care and we aim to get you back to normal life, as soon as possible.

-You will typically stay in hospital with us for two to four days.
+You will typically stay in hospital with us for two days or less.
 One of our physiotherapists will explain and demonstrate exercises to do at home to help strengthen your knee and they will offer advice about everyday living and what you should and shouldn’t do.
 Initially you’ll be given crutches or a frame to help you walk.
 Physiotherapy is often advised for a number of weeks after knee replacement.